-China shuts part of Great Wall as virus toll hits 26
+China heads into Lunar New Year on shutdown as virus toll hits 26

 Most cases have been in Wuhan, where the virus is believed to have originated in a market that traded illegally in wildlife.
 Preliminary research suggested it crossed to humans from snakes.

+China has advised people to avoid crowds and 10 cities in the central province of Hubei, where Wuhan is located, have suspended some transport, the Hubei Daily reported.

+The week-long celebrations to welcome the Year of the Rat began on Friday, raising fears the infection rate could accelerate as hundreds of millions of people have already traveled to see family at home and abroad.
-The city of 11 million people, and neighboring Huanggang, a city of about 7 million, were in virtual lockdown.

-Nearly all flights at Wuhan’s airport had been canceled, and airports worldwide have stepped up the screening of passengers from China.
+The city of 11 million people, and neighboring Huanggang, a city of 7 million, were in virtual lockdown.
+Nearly all flights at Wuhan’s airport had been canceled.
+Airports worldwide have stepped up the screening of passengers from China.

 Checkpoints blocked the main roads leading out of town, and police checked incoming vehicles for wild animals.